encoredev/encore/docs/ts/how-to/vercel.md

 ### Encore

-1. Open your app in the Encore [Cloud Dashboard](https://app.encore.dev).
+1. Open your app in the [Encore Cloud dashboard](https://app.encore.cloud).
 2. Go to your app settings and set the "Root Directory" to `backend`.
 We need to do this because the `encore.app` file is not in the repo root (given the folder structure suggested above).
 3. In the app settings as well, link your app to GitHub and select the repo you just created.